-Because we have a large stock of bikes and few staff/volunteers, we usually ask customers to pre-order a bike via our online store and schedule a test ride appointment.
+In the warmer months, we can get very busy, and our staff/volunteer capacity is limited.
+For best service, we recommend pre-ordering a bike via our online store and scheduling a test ride appointment.
 We can do a return/exchange if needed when you come for a test ride.

 Do you accept donations?

 Because of our limited staff and volunteer capacity, we cannot accept all bicycles.
 If possible, we request that people wanting to donate bicycles first send a photo of the bicycle to email@example.com, and one of our staff members will respond letting you know next steps.

 We are not able to accept any electric or gas-powered bikes.